-Not only that, SVGs are generally of a small file size, which helps when creating large presentations with lots of graphics.
+Not only that, SVGs are generally small in file size, which helps when creating large presentations with lots of graphics.

 Enhanced MetaFile (EMF)

-EMFs work very similarly to EPS files.
-They are fully editable in PowerPoint, the colour and size can all be changed easily like SVGs, but they can also be broken down into separate objects for colouring individual pieces.
+EMFs work pretty much identically to EPS files.
+They are fully editable in PowerPoint, the colour and size can all be changed easily like SVGs, but they can also be broken down into separate objects for colouring individual elements.

-Once you’ve inserted your EMF into PowerPoint, select the image and choose Ungroup from the Arrange menu, and the distinct elements that make up the graphic will become Shapes and Lines in PowerPoint.
+Once you’ve inserted your EMF into PowerPoint, select the image and choose Ungroup from the Arrange menu.
+You’ll see the distinct elements that make up the graphic have all become Shapes and Lines.

-This is the dialogue box you’ll see when ungrouping your EMF – click Yes.
+This is the dialogue box that’ll appear when you click Ungroup.
+You want to click Yes.

-There may be a transparent background once ungrouped – simply delete this and your EMF is ready to use.
+There may be a transparent background to your vector image, once everything has been ungrouped.
+Simply delete this and your EMF is ready to use.

-Once your EMF vector has been ungrouped successfully, you’ll be able to edit, resize, group, reposition and recolour its elements, just as you would any other Shapes or Lines created with PowerPoint’s own Insert toolset.
+Once your EMF vector image has been ungrouped, you’ll be able to edit, resize, group, reposition, and recolour all elements, just as you would any Shapes or Lines you created yourself with PowerPoint’s own Insert tools.

 Great.
 EMFs sound good to me.
 I really have to go insert some vectors into my PowerPoint now.